 It's that time again!
-Time for us to take a look at how the Rust project is doing, and what we should plan for the future.
-The Rust Community Team is pleased to announce our 2019 State of Rust Survey!
+Time for us to take a look at who the Rust community is composed of, how the Rust project is doing, and how we can improve the Rust programming experience.
+The Rust Community Team is pleased to announce our 2021 State of Rust Survey!
 Whether or not you use Rust today, we want to know your opinions.
-Your responses will help the project understand its strengths and weaknesses and establish development priorities for the future.
+Your responses will help the project understand its strengths and weaknesses, and establish development priorities for the future.

-Completing this survey should take about 10–15 minutes and is anonymous unless you choose to give us your contact information.
-We will be accepting submissions until December 16th, and we will write up our findings a month or so afterwards to blog.rust-lang.org.
+Completing this survey should take about 10–30 minutes and is anonymous.
+We will be accepting submissions for the next two weeks (until the 22nd of December), and we will write up our findings afterwards to blog.rust-lang.org.
 You can also check out last year’s results.

 - Simplified Chinese